-The GE's geotechnical laboratory shall be capable of performing soils and rock tests in accordance with standard IDOT, AASHTO, and ASTM testing procedures, and it shall be yearly inspected and approved by the IDOT Bureau of Materials.
+The GE's geotechnical laboratory shall meet the requirements as set forth in the IDOT "Geotechnical Manual" including but not limited to being AASHTO Materials Reference Laboratory (AMRL) and IDOT Bureau of Materials inspected.
 Laboratory tests shall be performed on representative samples to verify field classifications and to determine typical engineering properties of soil types encountered in the project area.
 The GE shall perform a sufficient number of laboratory tests to support report analyses and recommendations.